-Outside Vancouver, Coquitlam and Port Moody have become recent members of the Skytrain line with the new Evergreen extension, which has allowed both cities the opportunity to become new urban centres.
+Outside of Vancouver, Coquitlam and Port Moody have become recent members of the Skytrain line with the new Evergreen extension, which has allowed both cities the opportunity to become new urban centres.

 For one professional office building at 1025 Austin Avenue in Coquitlam, the shifts in the market were beginning to hurt the property badly.
 Competition in the area was becoming fierce, with new developments attracting the best tenants and causing a general increase in vacancy rates in the neighbourhood.

 Average vacancy in the market was approaching 20 per cent and asking rents were in decline.
-Seeing the market trends as they were, Martello approached the owners with a plan to revitalize the building and ensure its competitiveness.
+Seeing the market trends as they were, we approached the owners with a plan to revitalize the building and ensure its competitiveness.

-We developed a comprehensive two-phase revitalization plan, which would be implemented over a two year period to make the property the premiere location in the neighbourhood for middle market professional tenants and small businesses, as these tenants would not be interested in the newly renovated class B buildings coming onto the market.
+The plan was to be implemented over a two year period to make the property the premiere location in the neighbourhood for middle market professional tenants and small businesses, as these tenants would not be interested in the newly renovated class B buildings coming onto the market.